BK Technologies Corporation: BK Technologies Nominates Bradley A. Stoddard to its Board of Directors

 John Suzuki, CEO of BK Technologies, continued, "With a proven track record in public safety communications and successful leadership in complex, high-impact environments, Brad stands out as an exceptional addition to our Board.
 With over two decades of industry experience, his perspective will be instrumental to BK Technologies as we advance our Vision 2030 objectives and continue delivering interoperable, secure, and innovative solutions for first responders in mission critical deployments."

-In connection with this nomination, Ellen O'Hara has informed the Board of her decision not to stand for re-election and will transition to an advisory role with the Company.
+Ellen O'Hara's term as a director will not continue following the 2026 Annual Meeting and she will transition to an advisory role with the Company.
 The nomination of Mr. Stoddard to the Board of Directors will be presented for consideration in accordance with BK Technologies' governance process.

 About BK Technologies